microsoft/taco-team-build/README.md

 You can also pass in the same **config** object as the configure method to set configuration options before initalization.

 The method returns a promise that is fulfilled with the appropriate cordova-lib node module once setup is completed.
 Once setup has completed, you can use value from the promise to access a number of Cordova CLI functions in JavaScript.
 Ex:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var build = require("taco-team-build");
+build.setupCordova().done(function(cordova) {
-build.setupCordova().then(function(cordova) {
+	cordova.plugin("add","org.apache.cordova.camera", function () {
-	return cordova.raw.plugin("add","org.apache.cordova.camera");
-}).done();
+		// Continue processing after camera plugin has been added
+    });
+});
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var build = require("taco-team-build");
+build.setupCordova().done(function(cordova) {
-build.setupCordova().then(function(cordova) {
+	cordova.run({platforms:["android"], options:["--nobuild"]}, function() {
-	return cordova.raw.run({platforms:["android"], options:["--nobuild"]});
-}).done();
+		// Continue processing after run is complete
+    });
+});
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These functions return a promise that is fulfilled when the operation has completed.
+If you would prefer to use a promise instead of a callback syntax, you can use "cordova.raw" to access that version of the function.

 ### buildProject(platforms, args)
 Builds the specified platform(s).
 Passed in **platforms** can be an array of platforms or a single platform string.
 Unlike cordova.raw.build, passed in **args** can be an array of arguments or an object with an array of arguments per platform name.
 The method returns a promise that is fulfilled once the specified platform(s) are built.